Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 Psilopsida –

-All the plants of this group have become extinct except one, whose name is celom, it is also called a living fossil.
+All the plants in this group have become extinct except one, celom, which is also known as a living fossil.

 Lycopsida –